So You Want to Start a Membership Business?

 Membership businesses are built upon long-term relationships vs. short-term transactions.
 Or as best-selling author Robbie Kellman Baxter would put it, membership and subscription businesses solve forever problems with a forever promise.
 If you’re able to do this, you have a legitimate shot at attaining the “holy grail” of business: stable, predictable, recurring revenue.

-Fun Fact #1: Did you know that in 2018, Americans spent an average of $237.33 per month on membership and subscription services?
+Fun Fact #1: According to C+R Research, Americans spent an average of $219.00 per month on membership and subscription services in 2022.

 Memberships vs. Subscriptions: What’s The Difference?